 New Jersey Colony

-New Jersey Colony was originally part of New York until 1665 when it split form it.
+New Jersey Colony was originally part of New York until 1665 when it split to form it.
 It was settled originally by the Dutch until the English took control of New York.
-New Jersey was governed by William Franklin, the son of Benjamin Franklin, until he was arrested for being an enemy of the cause of liberty in this country.
+During the American Revolution, New Jersey was governed by William Franklin, the son of Benjamin Franklin, until he was arrested for being an enemy of the cause of liberty in this country.
 New Jersey would retain its colony status until the Declaration of Independence.
 At that point it would become a state in the newly formed country of America.